Contact & About

 My focus is on emerging technologies and products in the marketplace.
 Honed by 3 decades of experience in storage, servers and networks, my work combines architecture, engineering, marketing and psychology to analyze and predict market evolution.
 I envision a digital storage infrastructure that is safer and more reliable than paper – with far greater density, economy and accessibility.

-Educated at Yale University and the Wharton School of the University of Pennsylvania, I live in Sedona, AZ with over 10 TB of data.
+Educated at Yale University and the Wharton School of the University of Pennsylvania, I live in Sedona, Arizona with over 20 TB of data storage.

 Storagemojo is devoted to data-storage and related topics.
 The topics reflect my interests: future technology, enterprise, SMB, SOHO, storage networks, SSDs, marketing strategy and technology diffusion.